chrisnoonan98675/site/xl-release/concept/logging-in-xl-release.markdown

 weight: 492
 ---

 By default, XL Release server writes informational, warning, and error log messages to standard output and to `XL_RELEASE_SERVER_HOME/log/xl-release.log` when it is running.
-In addition, XL Release writes an audit trail to `XL_RELEASE_SERVER_HOME/log/audit.log`.
+In addition, XL Release writes an audit trail to `XL_RELEASE_SERVER_HOME/log/audit.log` and access logging to `XL_RELEASE_SERVER_HOME/log/access.log`.

 ## The audit log